Kotori316/InfChest/README.md

 ### Download
 Minecraft CurseForge - https://www.curseforge.com/minecraft/mc-mods/infchest
-Jar files are on [release page](https://github.com/Kotori316/InfChest/releases).
+Jar files are on CurseForge.
 Download jar file whose name is **InfChest-{version}.jar** and put it into mods folder.